meln-ds/Basic-A-B-Testing/README.md

 2. Lift and statistical significance: evaluate the result of the A/B test using two key measurements, lift and statistical significance
 3. Segmentation: understand the result of the A/B test in the context of user segmentation

-This repository is inspired by DataCamp's Analyzing Marketing Campaigns with pandas Case Study, and I highly recommend that you check this course out as it covers a much broader scope :)
+This is an exercise taken by DataCamp's Analyzing Marketing Campaigns with pandas Case Study, and all credits go to them.
+You can check out the course, and if interested purchase access to DataCamp here: https://www.datacamp.com/courses/analyzing-marketing-campaigns-with-pandas